Top

 What Is Veterans Group Life Insurance

-Veterans Group Life Insurance is a federal term life insurance program that allows eligible veterans to continue life insurance coverage after Servicemembers Group Life Insurance ends.
-VGLI is administered by the Department of Veterans Affairs and governed by federal law, not state insurance law.
+Veterans’ Group Life Insurance is a federal term life insurance program that allows eligible veterans to continue life insurance coverage after Servicemembers’ Group Life Insurance ends.
+VGLI is administered under federal law and is not governed by state insurance regulations.

-VGLI is designed to provide continuity of coverage for veterans who separate from military service and want to maintain life insurance protection without purchasing a private policy.
+The purpose of VGLI is to provide continuity of life insurance protection for veterans who separate from military service and want to maintain coverage without immediately purchasing a private life insurance policy.

 Who Is Eligible for VGLI